lambda2/rapis/README.md

 If the server does not support sorting as specified in the query parameter `sort`, it must return a `400 Bad Request` status code.

-### Searching
+### 13. Searching

-The client should be able to search on resource collections using the `search` parameter.
+The client should be able to search on resource collections fields using the `search` parameter.
 In this case, only the fields matching the given search(s) will be returned.

 The value of the `search` parameter must be a hash of the search field as a key, and the query as a value.